mauricelam/DockToRight/README.md

 ## Known Issues

-If you are willing to improve on these, I will be more than happy to incorporate patches / fixes here.

 - The bottom bar does not work well (parts of it is still not visible / clickable)
-- The settings HUD is still ugly :P